-We have many resources and services that are available to all free school applicants, and we also have a more extensive support package - our Development Programme - that you can enrol on.
+We have many resources and services that are available to all free school applicants, and we also have a more extensive support package - our Development Programme - that you can apply to join.
 More information on these services is below.

 Make sure you register with NSN to get the latest news and alerts about our support.

 The Development Programme includes an extensive range of support services, which we tailor according to your needs.
-It is free to access, like all our applicant support, but we ask applicants to enrol onto the programme so that we can find out more about your proposal, and how we can best support you.
+It is free to access, like all our applicant support, but we ask applicants to join the programme so that we can find out more about your proposal, and how we can best support you.

 Our application window for groups aiming to submit an application to the DfE in the Wave 13 application round is open; applications will be reviewed on a first come, first served basis.
 For more information about the Development Programme and how to apply to join, please visit our Development Programme page.